epam/edp-install/docs/operator-guide/container-registry-harbor-integration-tekton-ci.md

   ```

 7. After completing the steps above, you can get back and continue [installing EDP](../operator-guide/install-edp.md).
-  As a result, application images built in Headlamp UI will be stored in your Harbor project.
+  As a result, application images built in EDP Portal UI will be stored in your Harbor project.

 ## Related Articles